Scarlet fever: Two Carmarthenshire children in hospital

 "It is very important that we raise awareness, if there are two or more cases in a 10-day period in a school, the school would have to notify the health protection team for further guidance," he added.

-He also said a letter had been sent to parents and carers in the county and if they had concerns about their child's health, they should contact their GP, according to the Local Democracy Reporting Service.
+He also said a letter had been sent to parents and carers in the county and if they had concerns about their child's health, they should contact their GP, according to the Local Democracy Reporting Service (LDRS).

 The cases at the 305 pupil-school comes as the Welsh government said the demand for antibiotics used to treat suspected cases of strep A had led to a shortage in some pharmacies.